 Convert M4A to MP4

-You can convert M4A file to MP4 as well as to variety of other formats with free online audio converter.
+You can convert m4a audio format to mp4 as well as to variety of other audio track formats with free online converter.

 MPEG-4 Audio Layer

 M4A stands for MPEG A Audio.
 It is a type of audio file type that is encoded using Advanced Audio Coding (AAC) or Apple Lossless Audio Codec (ALAC).

 M4A was developed to help you store a wide range of file types, such as audiobooks, podcasts, and songs.
 That is in addition to the fact that it is a better competitor to MP3.

 Some of the benefits or advantages of using M4A are:

 - 1. It is easy to edit and transfer M4A files because it is designed to be an unprotected audio file format.

 - 2. M4A files have additional enhancements that boost the sound quality.

 How to create and how to open an M4A file